JanNitschke/mono-runner/README.md

 mono --all format --no-wait -- --tab-with=4
 ```

+Use the argument `--quiet` to reduce the output to errors only

 ## exit code

 If a script terminates with a non zero exit code (aka. fails) mono will immediately stop everything else and exit with the same code.
 Use ```--continue-failed``` to keep running.
 Mono will then exit with the hightest exit code it received.